 The result is saved as a session under History and as a .rpk file on the disk.

-Press thebutton to import the installation capture results, into the new Advanced Installer project.
+At this step you can start importing the installation capture results into the new Advanced Installer project.
+Click thebutton for this.

-After importing the installation capture results, you should review the Advanced Installer project and adjust it to your new package deployment needs.
+After you've imported the installation capture data, go over the Advanced Installer project and make any necessary changes to meet your new package deployment needs.